 Types of Trucks in Oklahoma City

-Whether you are driving on the highway or a quiet suburban road, you may pass a commercial truck.
+You may pass a commercial truck when driving on the highway or a quiet suburban road.
 They are responsible for transporting goods, removing waste, and storing toxic substances.
 They come in all shapes and sizes.
 The most common you might see in Oklahoma City include:

 - Delivery truck